 5. Never Drive Impaired

 Driving impaired doesn’t just mean driving intoxicated or driving as you text.
 Impaired also constitutes anything that might prevent you from driving focused (Tip #1).
 If you just got into a fight with a friend, are stressed out, or your mind is clearly elsewhere, give yourself a break and pull over.
+And you won't have to deal with car insurance after a DUI.

 6. Yield Away